mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Capitalization

-Use Title Case for page names/titles.
+Use Title Case for document names/titles.
   - For example: "Deployment Guide for Organizations"

 Use Sentence case for section titles and headings.